• Home

 You can easily find velvet spray cans on online websites.

 Velvet spray is very easy to use, but I find it quite expensive for regular use.
-Its great advantage is that it is quick to apply.
+Its great advantage is that it’s quick to apply.
 Simply run the can under hot tap water for 1 or 2 minutes to liquefy the chocolate and cocoa butter.

-Shake the can well before spraying it on the dessert taken out of the freezer.
-Keep a distance of 30 cm to ensure that the velvet spray comes out as a fine mist and not in clumps if you’re too close.
-Cover the area where you’ll be spraying because it’s very messy, similar to painting.
+Shake the can well before spraying it on the dessert straight out of the freezer.
+Keep a distance of about 30 cm (12 in) to ensure the velvet spray comes out as a fine mist rather than clumps if you’re too close.
+Cover the area where you’ll be spraying, as it’s very messy, similar to painting.

-Spray a thin layer, otherwise the velvet effect will crack, and it won’t look very nice.
-To avoid overloading, use the same color of velvet spray as the entremets.
-A thin layer will cover it.
+Spray a thin layer; otherwise, the velvet effect may crack and won’t look very nice.
+To avoid overloading, use a velvet spray color that matches your mousse cake.
+A thin layer will be enough to cover it.

-Below I’ve used red on white, but I’ve tried to spray as little as possible to cover the dessert.
-It would have been much better if the entremets had been red or if I’d used a white velvet spray.
+Below, I’ve used red on white, but I tried to spray as little as possible to just cover the dessert.
+It would have looked much better if the mousse cake had been red, or if I’d used a white velvet spray instead.

 velvet effect

 Some time ago, I finally invested in a paint gun.
-I hesitated a lot about which spray gun would provide good spraying.
+I hesitated a lot about which spray gun would give the best results.
 After reading many reviews on Amazon and in pastry groups, I finally made a decision.
-My choice was the Wagner paint gun below.
+My choice was the Wagner paint gun shown below.

 If you only bake occasionally, velvet spray is more suitable.

-The power of the spray is adjustable and before spraying on a dessert, I recommend you do a small test on the side.
-I use the medium position and the flow is impeccable.
-A fine layer of chocolate gently settles on the entremets in fine droplets without creating any clumps.
+The spray power is adjustable, and I recommend doing a small test on the side before spraying a dessert.
+I use the medium setting, and the flow is impeccable.
+A fine layer of chocolate gently settles on the mousse cake in tiny droplets, without creating any clumps.

-Spraying on the side before applying to the entremets avoids the possibility of the gun spitting at the start.
+Testing on the side before applying to the cake prevents the gun from spitting at the start.

-It’s easy enough to handle, and the only complaint is that it’s rather noisy.
+It’s easy to manage, and the only downside is that it’s a bit noisy.

-Its reservoir is quite large, so a smaller container such as a jam jar or glass yoghurt pot can be used for a small quantity of chocolate.
-Sufficient liquid height is needed to avoid drawing in air at the end of the spraying process.
+The reservoir is quite large, so for a small quantity of chocolate, you can use a smaller container such as a jam jar or a glass yoghurt pot.
+Make sure there’s enough liquid height to avoid drawing in air at the end of the spraying process.

 The paint gun must be cleaned immediately after use.
 Fill it with hot water and start spraying to clean the nozzle and the entire duct.

-The advantage of using a spray gun for velvet texture is that you can create custom colors.
-You can tint the mixture of white chocolate and cocoa butter with oil-soluble coloring.
-You can mix several shades to achieve the color you want.
-For example, here I added a touch of black with red to achieve a vibrant red color.
+The advantage of using a spray gun for creating a velvet texture is that you can make custom colors.
+You can tint the mixture of white chocolate and cocoa butter with oil-soluble coloring, and even blend several shades to achieve the exact hue you want.
+For example, here I added a touch of black to red to create a vibrant red color.

-The proportion of chocolate to cocoa butter varies from one recipe to another.
+The ratio of chocolate to cocoa butter varies depending on the recipe.
 Some use 60% chocolate to 40% cocoa butter, while others use equal parts of each.
-I use the recipe from the Valrhona school, which uses a 70/30% ratio.
-With these proportions, the flocking is less likely to crack or peel off according to a chef from the Valrhona school, but after trying all three recipes, I didn’t notice any difference.
+I follow the Valrhona school recipe, which uses a 70/30% ratio.
+According to a chef from the Valrhona school, these proportions make the velvet texture less likely to crack or peel, although after trying all three ratios, I didn’t notice any difference.

-Here are the proportions from the Valrhona school, but you can also use a 1:1 ratio (50/50), especially if your chocolate doesn’t have good fluidity.
+Here are the Valrhona school proportions, but you can also use a 1:1 ratio (50/50), especially if your chocolate isn’t very fluid.

-For purchasing this Wagner paint sprayer, I bought it on Amazon for around $65.
-You can get a cheaper one if it’s for occasional use.
+I purchased this Wagner paint sprayer on Amazon for around $65.
+You can opt for a cheaper one if you only plan to use it occasionally.

 velvet flocking